About

 When we send you an offer of admission, we will also send information about the program of study (i.e., the classes to take in each year) and a copy of your individual program record.
 If you have been granted any credits for courses you have taken, this will be reflected on the record form.

-Once you have accepted admission to Pharmacy or Nutrition you will receive registration information from the University, and you must register for all the courses in the first year of Pharmacy or Nutrition (for both terms) by accessing the PAWS registration system on-line.
+Once you have accepted an offer of admissoin, you will receive registration information from the university, and you must register for all the courses in the first year (for both terms) by accessing the PAWS registration system online.

-Spaces in required courses are guaranteed for all our first year students.
-If you have already registered in some courses (e.g., in the College of Arts and Science) by the time you are offered admission to Pharmacy or Nutrition, you will be removed from those courses and switched into our college which will then allow you to register for your courses.
+Spaces in required courses are guaranteed for all our first-year students.
+If you have already registered in some courses (e.g., in the College of Arts and Science) by the time you are offered admission to Pharmacy, you will be removed from those courses and switched into our college which will then allow you to register for your courses.

 A certain number of the remaining qualified applicants are placed on waiting lists (usually approximately 20 applicants), and are also informed of their status by email in late June.
 If an applicant declines the offer of admission, the next person on the waiting list is contacted.
 Generally, the admission process is complete by late July, but occasionally the College has accepted students from the waiting lists right up to mid-September.
 Once quotas are filled, all remaining applicants on the waiting lists are so informed by email.
 The remaining qualified applicants who are not offered admission also receive an email in late June.